The 17 Most Famous Paintings at the Louvre

 Leonardo da Vinci | Oil on Wood | 1503-5 | Denon Wing Room 711

 Portraits are intended to preserve the image of a human in time for their future kin.
-You likely already know the story, but La Gioconda gained its fame when it was stolen and brought home to Florence by an Italian janitor in the early 20th century.
+You likely already know the story, but La Gioconda gained its fame when it was stolen and brought “home” to Florence by an Italian janitor in the early 20th century.

 The issue was, the painting was already “at home” in France.
 Napoleon stole troves of artwork when he conquered Italy and brought it back to the Louvre for display.
 However, the Mona Lisa was already in France at the time.
 It was acquired in 1518 by King Francis I.

-Paris Tours
+Popular Paris Tours

 Best-Selling Tour

-Privileged Access Paris Catacombs Tour with Secret Rooms
+Paris Catacombs Tour with Secret Rooms & Privileged Access

 The Paris Catacombs are unlike most attractions you can visit since it’s an underground burial ground with 6 million skeletons adorning the walls.
 Learn the deep history here with our English-speaking guide for an experience of a lifetime.
-Skip-the-line admissions included.
+Skip-the-line admissions and access to exclusive areas that the public can’t access make this the best tour of the Paris Catacombs.

 See Prices